Pleeper228/levelsbeyond-angular-issues-ui/README.md

-# Notes React app
+# Angular Issues React app

-How to start the Notes application
+How to start the Angular Issues application
 ---

 1. Run `npm install` to download dependencies